dhuruvasan/dhuruvasan/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [dhuruvasandh320@gmail.com](mailto:dhuruvasandh320@gmail.com)
-* 🚀  I'm currently working on [Zero knowledge proofs Authentication](http://github.com/dhuruvasan/ZKP-Login-System)
+* 🚀  I'm currently working on ZOHO
-* 🧠  I'm learning Django
+* 🧠  I'm learning Mobile management
 * 🤝  I'm open to collaborating on Full stack developer

 ### Skills